domsen123/nuxt-email/README.md

 # Nuxt Email Module

-Nuxt Email is a Nuxt module that allows sending emails directly from a Nuxt.js application.
-This module supports creating and using Handlebar email templates for dynamic and customizable email content.
+Nuxt Email is a powerful Nuxt.js module that facilitates sending emails directly from your application.
+With support for Handlebars templates, it allows for dynamic and customizable email content.

 ## Installation